ojunnar1/Data-Science-Projects/README.md

 ## House Prices: Advanced Regression Techniques

 Kaggle Competition.
 Training and testing dataset is provided.
-Objective is to predict sales prices of houses by applying various machine learning models and feature engineering.
+Objective is to predict sales prices of houses by applying various machine learning models, regression techniques and feature engineering.